Community Projects

 Former Jefferson School property (401 Tanguy Street)

 The City of Logansport acquired the site of the former Jefferson School on Tanguy Street in Summer 2022 and ownership was transferred to the Logansport Redevelopment Commission (RDC) in December 2023 as a potential location for residential housing development.
-A proposal from a developer to build 8 duplexes was approved in Summer 2024, with development expected to begin in Summer 2025.
+A proposal from a developer to build 8 duplexes was approved in Summer 2024.
+As of late 2025, EPA clearance was almost complete and the project was on target for a spring 2026 groundbreaking.

 Patriot Park – 133 W. Wheatland Ave.

 The Parks Board has marked this park as surplus per Res.
 2021-18 and the area was rezoned from open space to high density residential in early 2024.
-A proposal from a developer to for a project that would include 8 single family houses, 5 duplexes and 3 triplexes, as well as community amenities like greenspace and playground space as well as possible commercial space, such as a café , was approved in Summer 2024, with development expected to begin in Summer 2025.
+A proposal from a developer to for a project that would include 8 single family houses, 5 duplexes and 3 triplexes, as well as community amenities like greenspace and playground space as well as possible commercial space, such as a café , was approved in Summer 2024.
+The site has received EPA clearance and is on target for a spring 2026 groundbreaking.

 Melbourne Park – 1317 Melbourne Ave.